+Bonding EPDM?
 Chances are you have stumbled across this article as you are having trouble bonding EPDM rubber… It is notoriously difficult to bond.
 Even its name sends shivers down the spines of industry professionals!
 For surface preparation, solvent wipe with Isopropanol and allow to evaporate.
 This removes surface contamination, dust or any release agent that may hinder bonding.
-There is nothing further that can be done.

-Cyanoacrylate adhesive is practically the only choice if you are looking for a high strength bond.
+Cyanoacrylate adhesive is one choice if you are looking for a high strength bond.
 Permabond recommends its 105 grade cyanoacrylate for this troublesome substrate.
 Generally bond strength of this industrial adhesive exceeds that of the substrate material (in destructive tests, the EPDM rubber will tear).
 Using a cyanoacrylate adhesive can be restrictive – gap fill is <0.5mm and the adhesive doesn’t lend itself to spreading with a roller or scraper.
-It has a very rapid cure speed (seconds) so readjusting joint alignment when assembled needs to be done quickly!
+Cyanoacrylates cure in seconds.
+You may not have time to readjust after assembly.

 If I use a cyanoacrylate, won’t durability be an issue in water?